tonyatoms/MPDC_site/content/en/board.md

 slug: board
 top_graphic: 1
 ---

+## Zachary J. McDowell

+Although I did not grow up in Chicago, McKinley Park has become my home.
+In 2019 I purchased a home here because I fell in love with this neighborhood – the character, the people, the accessibility, and the promise I saw of its continued development.
+I am an Assistant Professor of Communication at the University of Illinois at Chicago, and I work specifically on access and equity in education and information spaces.
+Before academia I worked in Architecture and Construction management as a Marketing and Business Development Manager.
+I have extensive experience in grant writing, proposal responses, as well as construction and architecture management.

+My focus on access and equity matches my feelings for the neighborhood as well.
+The developments I’ve seen MPDC achieve have been excellent thus far and gives hope to developing this neighborhood in the right directions.
+Balancing development with doing what can be done to ensure the neighborhood remains accessible, safe, and affordable remains imperative.

+Over the pandemic my life shifted to working from home full-time, and (much like many people now) even in the future I will continue to work mostly from home.
+Many of us spend most of our time in the neighborhood, and it underscores the importance of developing the neighborhood to serve its residents in the best ways possible, seeking out opportunities to improve the shared spaces, creating community events and spaces, and attracting business.

+## Chad Nilsson

+I have been living in the great city of Chicago for over ten years and have never lived in a neighborhood quite like McKinley Park.
+As a three-year resident now, I am happy to say that I have completely fallen in love with the neighborhood.
+Growing up in rural Michigan, the sixty-nine-acre park and its diverse animal inhabitants have brought so much joy, the type of joy I thought was only possible to find in the country, to my heart.
+McKinley Park has truly cemented my love for public natural spaces and proves you can enjoy nature while being in a global city.

+The beautiful park was what brought me to this great neighborhood but the people and local businesses are why I stay.
+Our community and neighbors are so kind, determined, and helpful.
+This neighborhood has an amazing future ahead of it, but only if the community needs are met.
+That’s why championing our neighbor’s interest and betterment is a direct goal of mine.

+I am currently a Marketing Associate (Communications Specialist) for the UIC Honors College (go Flames!).
+I have an Associate Degree in Electronic Media Broadcasting at Delta College and a Bachelor's Degree in Communication at UIC, graduating as Magna cum laude in 2018.
+While at UIC, I’ve worked as a student worker in the Office of the Chancellor as a Social Media Content Creator.
+I have also worked at Brown Elephant resale shop for over six years, where my love of vintage, oddities, and reusing blossomed.

 ## Kate Eakin
 I'm interested in being a part of the McKinley Park Development Council because I am both encouraged and concerned by various interests moving into our neighborhood.